-Tit le or Posi ition With Governmental Entity: a.
-Governr nental Entity: b.
-County: Th is statem ent is submitted (check one): a. as a "single transaction" disclosure statement, as to my financial interest in a specific contract or purchase connected with the governmental entity which I serve, proposed to be made by the governmental entity with or from a particular contractor or vendor; or b. as an "annual" disclosure statement, as to my financial interest connected with an contracts or purchases of the governmental entity which I serve, which are made on a ongoing basis with or from particular contractors or vendors.
-Na me(s) of Contractor(s) or Vendor(s): eff ective date (s) of Contract(s) or Purchase(s) (Describe the kind of contract involved, and the e and term of the contract or purchase if reasonably determinable.
-Dates required if 4(above.
-If "dependent" is involved, provide dependent's name and relationship):
+Name and Address of Public Servant Submitting Statement: Title or Position With Governmental Entity: 3. nental Entity: 4.
+This statement is submitted (check one): a. as a "single transaction" disclosure statement, as to my financial interest in a specific contract or purchase connected with the governmental entity which I serve, proposed to be made by the governmental entity with or from a particular contractor or vendor; or b. as an "annual" disclosure statement, as to my financial interest connected with any contracts or purchases of the governmental entity which I serve, which are made on an ongoing basis with or from particular contractors or vendors.
+5. Na ame(s) of Contractor(s) or Vendor(s): 6. eff ective date (s) of Contract(s) or Purchase(s) (Describe the kind of contract involved, and the e and term of the contract or purchase if reasonably determinable.
+Dates required if 4(a) bove.
+If "dependent" is involved, provide dependent's name and relationship): -